Countdown Numbers Game Solver

 Brute Force Search

-At the program’s core is a brute force search procedure.
-There are more elegant methods but they are more complex and may be no better in practice.
-The procedure takes the list of numbers, selects all unordered pairs and applies all allowed arithmetic operations to each pair.
+However, at the program’s core is a brute force search procedure.
+There are more elegant methods but they may be no better in practice.
+The procedure takes a list of numbers, selects all unordered pairs and applies all allowed arithmetic operations to each pair (the correct way round).
 For each result it updates a record of how the calculation reached that result.
-The program also finds single number solutions from the list without any arithmetic.
-This accommodates a target of 100 when 100 is present in the original list.

 This search covers all possible calculations and will always find every solution.
-With six numbers and four arithmetic operators, the search could in principle check up to 3,516,066 possible results.
+With six numbers and four arithmetic operators, the search procedure could in principle check up to 3,516,060 calculated results (in addition to the six checks on the numbers in the list).

-The final list of solutions stored during the search is printed when the search is complete.
+The final list of candidate solutions stored during the search is printed when the search is complete.

 Keeping Track of the Calculation

-The search procedure records its current calculation using a binary tree.
+The search procedure records its current calculation using a binary expression tree.
 The tree is maintained on a stack that grows and shrinks with the recursive search.
-Each tree node on the stack contains two operands, pointers to where each operand originated (either the list or another node) and an operator.
-The result currently reached by the search procedure is the one that may be obtained from the top entry of the stack.
+Each tree node on the stack contains two operands, pointers to where each originated (either the list or another tree node) and an operator.
+The result currently reached by the search procedure is the one that may be calculated from the top entry of the stack.

 Distinct Solutions

-To do this the search procedure and the display procedure discard calculations containing different types of ineffectiveness.
-The display procedure detects duplication and discards candidate solutions that duplicate one previously found.
-The display procedure keeps but marks candidate solutions containing an over-complexity so the user can decide if these are useful or not.
+To keep just distinct solutions the search procedure discards calculations containing some types of ineffectiveness.
+The display procedure removes any remaining ineffectiveness; detects duplication, keeping just the most human-friendly candidate solution from each set of duplicates; and keeps but marks candidate solutions containing over-complexity so the user can decide if these are distinct or not.

 A question remains about whether the availability of choice in a calculation can lead to duplication or over-complexity not detected as above.
-For example, (i) when there are two identical numbers in the list; (ii) when a partial calculation generates a result that’s also available as a number from the list; or (iii) when two partial calculations give the same result.
-The examples below have been updated for some changes here but this may need further study.
+For example, (i) when there are two identical numbers in the list; (ii) when a partial calculation generates a result that is also available as a number from the list; or (iii) when two partial calculations give the same result.
+The key generation code currently answers “duplicatein cases (i) and (iii) but distinct in case (ii).
+Case (i) seems clear but this question may need further study.
+The small differences between good online solvers may arise from different answers to the elements of this question.

-In the display procedure, connected sequences of calculations involving just addition and subtraction are merged into a single sub-calculation when printed.
+In the displayable solution, connected sequences of calculations involving just addition and subtraction are merged by default into a single sub-calculation when printed, exactly as for key generation.
 Contestants seem to do this.
 Merging can also be done for sequences containing just multiplication and division.
 This is less commonly done by contestants and its human-friendliness may be questioned.
-By default this particular merge is not done.
+By default this particular merge is not done for display but can be enabled.

-Human-friendliness is enhanced by selecting from each set of arithmetically identical solutions the one whose displayed sub-calculation order has the lowest heuristic “distance score”.
+Human-friendliness is enhanced by selecting from each set of arithmetically indistinguishable solutions the one whose displayed sub-calculation order has the lowest heuristic “distance score”.
 The lowest distance score means that as many sub-calculations as possible are displayed immediately after the sub-calculations that make the results they use.
-This typically preserves a good arithmetically narrative order – such as a contestant might use to explain a solution.
-The distance score code also has an element that encourages a sub-calculation display order that approaches the target as quickly as possible, as contestants often seem to do.
+This typically preserves a good narrative order – such as a contestant might use to explain a solution.
+The distance score code also has an element that encourages a sub-calculation display order that approaches the target as quickly as possible without going too far above, in a way contestants often seem to do.
+This is a difference from key generations alphabetical ordering.

 Compiling and Running